open-telemetry/oteps/text/metrics/0156-counter-gauge-model.md

 (i.e., deltas).
 Inputs to asynchronous (UpDown)Counter instruments are the totals of a Sum aggregation (i.e., cumulatives).

-## Meaning vs. Interpretation
+## Glossary

-The terms "Meaning" and "Interpretation" are used below to describe how semantics are conveyed from the producer of metric events, typically a developer working in the OpenTelemetry API, and the consumer of metric timeseries, typically the user of an observability product.

-- Meaning is the indicated significance of a metric event, _what_ information the producer is stating through the use of an OpenTelemetry API
-- Interpretation is a recipe for deriving information from a metric event, or _how_ the consumer can benefit from the stated information.
+_Meaning_ what the events are saying

+_Interpretation_ how we produce information from meaning

+_Metric instrument_ has a name

+_Metric attribute_ is a qualifier, can have many, they are independent

+_Metric data stream_ is a variable

+_Metric data points_ are items in a stream

+_Metric timeseries_ are the outputs

-## Meaning and interpretation of Sum points
+## Meaning and interpretation of Counter and UpDownCounter events

-Sum points are taken to have meaning in a stream, independent of aggregation temporality, as follows:
+Counter and UpDownCounter instruments produce Sum metric data points that are taken to have meaning in a metric stream, independent of the aggregation temporality, as follows:

 - Sum points are quantities that define a rate of change with respect to time
-- Rate-of-change over time may be used to derive a current total.
+- Rate-of-change over time combined with a reset time may be used to derive a current total.

 The rate interpretation is preferred for monotonic Sum points, and the the current total interpretation is preferred for non-monotonic Sum points.
-Both interpretations are meaningful and useful for both monotonic and non-monotonic Sum points.
+Both interpretations are meaningful and useful for both kinds of Sum point.

 Sum points imply a linear scale of measurement.
-A Sum value that is twice the amount of another actually means twice as much of something was counted.
+A Sum value that is twice the amount of another actually means twice as much of the variable was counted.
 Linear interpolation is considered to preserve meaning.

-## Meaning and interpretation of Gauge points
+## Meaning and interpretation of Gauge events

-Gauge points, which do not have temporality, are taken to have meaning in a stream as follows:
+Gauge instruments produce Gauge metric data points are taken to have meaning in a metric stream as follows:

 - Gauge point values are individual measurements captured at an instant in time
 - Gauge points record the last known value in a series of individual measurements.